pfunks/TCTest/test_faq.md

 ## Why don't my upvotes have an effect on a post's rewards?

-Larger stakeholders have more say in how the rewards are divided.

-A user with more SP is going to have a larger influence on the way rewards are allocated compared to users with less SP.
-If you don't like how a particular user has voted, you can counter their vote by voting the opposite way.
-If they have more SP than you, then your counter will not have as big of an effect.
+A user with more SP is going to have a larger influence on the rewards than users with less SP.
 One vote from a user with a lot of SP can often have more of an effect than 100 votes from users with a small amount of SP.

-Even though your vote may not have a noticable effect, when it gets added in along with all the other votes at the end of the payout period it can still effect the payout.
-Other users may upvote the post as well because they saw that you upvoted it, so your votes can have an indirect effect on the payout in this way.
+Even though your vote may not have a noticable effect, when it gets added in along with all the other votes at the end of the payout period, it can still effect the payout.
+It may cause more users to vote on the post too, because they saw that you upvoted it - so your votes can have an indirect effect on the payout in this way.

 ## Is there a way to make my votes count for more?